From the list below choose one of our FAQs to read. If you have a question which is not in this section, please contact us.

 Why is there no service on Sundays?

-Sunday service would cost approximately $500,000 to operate an effective level of service, and at this time there are not sufficient financial resources to provide this service without dramatically reducing services provided throughout the week.
+Sunday service would cost approximately $500,000 to operate a level of service roughly the same as that operated on Saturday, and at this time there are not sufficient financial resources to provide this service without dramatically reducing services provided throughout the week.

 Why does service not operate later into the evening?